Paris Laxmi: Biography

 Paris Laxmi was born in Aix-en-Provence, France to Yves Quinio, a drama artist and poet and Patricia Quinio, a sculptor.
-Her younger brother Theo – Q.Narayan, is a drummer in classical orchestra drums as well as Indian drums like Tabla and Mridangam.
+Her younger brother Theo Elie Narayan, is a drummer in classical orchestra drums as well as Indian drums like Tabla and Mridangam.
 He trained under Mridangam Maestro Thiruvarur Bakthavathsalam, who gave his sister her stage name: 'Paris Laxmi'.
 Laxmi expressed her desire to dance even before she walked and never lost the passion for it.
 She visited India with her family annually since the age of 5.
 Due to their parents' attraction to India, Laxmi and her brother received a bi-cultural education, between France and India.

-In France, she started training in Bharatanatyam with Armelle Choquard (disciple of Sri V.S.
-Muthuswami Pillai and Smt.
-Sucheta Chapekar) from the age of 9 and later from Dominique Delorme (disciple of Sri V.S.
-Muthuswami Pillai and Padma Subrahmanyam).
-She also trained under Smt.
-Sucheta Chapekar in Pune and at Dr. Padma Subrahmanyam's Nrithyodaya School of Dance in Chennai.
+In France, she started training in Bharatanatyam with Armelle Choquard (disciple of V. S. Muthuswami Pillai and Sucheta Chapekar) from the age of 9 and later from Dominique Delorme (disciple of V. S. Muthuswami Pillai and Padma Subrahmanyam).
+She also trained under Sucheta Chapekar in Pune and at Dr. Padma Subrahmanyam's Nrithyodaya School of Dance in Chennai.

 On September 14, 2012, at Vaikom Mahadeva temple, she married Pallippuram Sunil, Kathakali dancer from Kerala.
 Together they created in 2012 the Kalashakthi School Of Arts and inaugurated a theatre cum-class-room, the Kalashakthi Mandapam in 2014 in Vaikom, Kerala where they both teach their respective dance forms and organise Art performances and workshops.

 Paris Laxmi made her debut in Amal Neerad's Big B and then gained attention by her role in Anjali Menon's Bangalore Days as Kuttan's Michelle.